sarahkor/doar-mail/README.md

 - **Labeling System**:
   - Create, update, and delete custom labels.
-  - Assign labels to mails for better organization.
+  - Assign mails to labels for better organization (by clicking the label icon in the mail preview).
-  - Default label color is pink; optional custom colors supported.
+  - Default label color is grey; optional custom colors supported.

 - **Dark/Light Mode**:
   - Switch between light and dark themes using a toggle button in the top navigation.